awsdocs/aws-codeartifact-user-guide/doc_source/domain-policies.md

     ]
 }
 ```

+To allow creating repositories with tags, you must include the `codeartifact:TagResource` permission\.
+This will also give the account access to add tags to the domain and all repositories in it\.

 Because the policy is evaluated only for operations against the domain it's attached to, you do not need to specify a resource\.
 Because the resource is implied, the `Resource` can be set to `*`\.